 these grids when you move around around the night sky?

-landscape will allow you to see objects that are actually below the
+landscape will allow you to see objects that are actually below

-button will turn the cardinal directions - north, south,
+This button will turn the cardinal directions - north, south,

-east or

-on or off.
-These directions will help you get your
+east or west - on or off.
+These directions will help you

-button simulates the haze near the horizon.
+This button simulates the haze near the horizon.
 You can

-turn

-so you can see the stars near the horizon much
+turn this off so you can see the stars near the horizon much

 Try turning this function on or off to see what it does.